 Sustainability is at the heart of West Bay Discovery Centre.
 We try to operate in a way that is kind to the environment.
 We aren’t perfect and we will continue to look at ways that we can reduce our carbon emissions and energy consumption, reduce our plastic usage and encourage everyone to refill and recycle.

 West Bay Discovery Centre aims to raise awareness and inspire visitors and volunteers to take action to reduce their carbon footprint, help mitigate the causes of climate change and to maintain the diversity of the wildlife and natural habitats.

 We recognise the environmental impacts of tourism.
-We work closely with local community groups including Litter Free Coast & Seas, West Bay Beach Group and Five Things Clear to encourage our visitors to leave only footprints in the sand and help us protect our natural environment.
+We work closely with local community groups including Litter Free Coast & Seas, West Bay Beach Group, Five Things Clear and Clean Jurassic Coast to encourage our visitors to leave only footprints in the sand and help us protect our natural environment.

 Our environment policy sets out the standards to be maintained and a range of future targets.

 - We purchase 100% renewable electricity and have introduced policies to monitor and control energy usage.

 - Temperature controls are carefully set to minimise energy usage, but still provide comfort for staff and visitors.